Graph Learning Should Move Beyond Restrictive Views of Spectral and Message-Passing GNNs: Introduction

 \section{Introduction}

-Graphs provide a natural representation for relational data spanning atomistic systems~\citep{Zha+2023c}, drug design~\citep{Won+2023}, and optimization problems~\citep{Cap+2021}, underlining the need for principled approaches to machine learning on graphs.
-Over the past decade, \new{graph neural networks} (GNNs) have emerged as a central paradigm for learning from graph data, with strong performance across diverse domains such as optimization~\citep{Sca+2024,Qia+2024} and weather forecasting~\citep{Kei+2022}.
+Graphs provide a natural representation for relational data arising in domains such as atomistic systems~\citep{Zha+2023c}, drug design~\citep{Won+2023}, optimization~\citep{Cap+2021,Sca+2024,Qia+2024}, and weather forecasting~\citep{Kei+2022}.
+Over the past decade, graph neural networks (GNNs) have emerged as a central paradigm for learning from such data.

-Despite this success, GNNs have developed along two largely separate intellectual traditions.
-One tradition, rooted in machine learning, is based on \new{message-passing neural networks} (MPNNs), in which node representations are updated by aggregating information from neighboring nodes via permutation-equivariant functions~\citep{Gil+2017, Sca+2009}.
-A second tradition, originating in signal processing and applied mathematics, often denoted \new{spectral GNNs}, views node features as graph signals and defines neural networks through operators acting in the spectral domain of a \new{graph shift operator} such as the adjacency matrix or graph Laplacian ~\citep{Bron+2017, Ortega2018, Isufi2024,gama2020graphs}.
-These two traditions rely on different mathematical languages, emphasize different inductive biases, and are typically developed and evaluated in different communities.
+GNN research has largely developed along two separate traditions.
+One tradition, rooted in machine learning, is based on \new{message-passing neural networks} (MPNNs), in which node representations are updated via permutation-equivariant aggregation over local neighborhoods~\citep{Gil+2017,Sca+2009}.
+A second tradition, originating in signal processing and applied mathematics, studies \new{spectral GNNs}, which treat node features as graph signals and define neural networks through operators acting in the spectral domain of a \new{graph shift operator} such as the adjacency matrix or graph Laplacian~\citep{Bron+2017,Ortega2018,Isufi2024,gama2020graphs}.

-In our view, this separation has led to a fragmented understanding of what GNNs can and cannot do.
-For example, in the MPNN community, expressivity is characterized through graph isomorphism heuristics and logical formalisms such as the Weisfeiler--Leman hierarchy~\citep{Cai+1992} and fragments of first-order logic~\citep{barcelo2020,Gro+2021,Mar+2019,Mor+2019,Xu+2018b}.
-In the spectral GNN community, analysis focuses on eigenvalues, eigenvectors, and frequency responses, yielding precise tools to study smoothing, stability, and transferability~\citep{Gam+2019,levie2021transferability,ruiz2023transferability}.
-Yet, many architectures that appear different from these two viewpoints implement closely related operators on graph signals, and many theoretical limitations and guarantees have direct counterparts across the two formalisms.

-\emph{In this position paper}, we argue that spectral GNNs and MPNNs are different, but overlapping parametrizations of nonlinear operators for graph signals.
-When judged by the functions they approximate, their dichotomy often dissolves under the right (mild) assumptions.
-For example, the aggregation of information across neighborhoods in MPNN layers can often be understood as the localized action of a graph shift operator.
-Similarly, the action of (globally acting) spectral filters, inherent in spectral GNNs, can typically be implemented or approximated by sufficiently deep MPNNs.
+However, despite these fundamentally different perspectives, many architectures proposed as spectral GNNs reduce to variants of message passing.
+In our view, this has led to a fragmented understanding of the relationship between spectral GNNs and MPNNs.
+In particular, the lack of a precise and widely accepted definition of spectral GNNs has led to repeated rediscovery of similar results on stability, transferability, and generalization across the two literatures.